omniverseusd/omniverseusd.github.io/src/chapter1/what_is_usd.md

 USD stands for "Universal Scene Description" and at this point is an umbrella term that includes an open standard [https://openusd.org/](https://openusd.org/) to collaboratively edit and create 3D scenes and assets, apply physically correct properties to the 3D assets, describe the materials to apply, define the hierarchies (e.g. which asset goes under which other asset to create the 3D model of a car), define how properties vary with time (e.g. for an animation of a 3D model) and much more.

-Among other things the USD standard also describes a file format (.usd files) which defines how to save that information to a single or multiple files that can be shared with other users locally or across a network to collaborate on authoring (i.e. 'editing') and visualizing 3D scenes.
+Among other things the USD standard also describes a _serialization file format_ (in the simplest case to describe how data is laid out in .usd files) which defines how to save that information to a single or multiple files that can be shared with other users locally or across a network to collaborate on authoring (i.e. 'editing') and visualizing 3D scenes.

-A consortium called the [Alliance for OpenUSD](https://aousd.org/) has recently been created and among other tasks they're working on creating a formal specification (much like the C++'s standard) for OpenUSD.
+A consortium called the [Alliance for OpenUSD](https://aousd.org/) has recently been created and among other tasks they're working on creating a formal specification (much like the C++'s standard) for OpenUSD and its file formats.

 ## What is the goal of USD